-If you are a blogger who does not mind about growing your audience and readers and not care about making money from your blog in the future, then go with free WordPress version.
-However, if you are a blogger trying to make blogging into a career opportunity and wanting to grow your online presence and brand, then you want to use self-hosted version.
+If you are a blogger who does not mind about growing your audience and readers and not care about making money from your blog in the future, then go with the free WordPress version.
+However, if you are a blogger trying to make blogging into a career opportunity and wanting to grow your online presence and brand, then you want to use a self-hosted version.

 Often people will say, self-hosted WordPress will cost you money.
 For a small website, it is actually cheaper.

-For example, you use the free version, but you buy from them a domain name ($12 to $18/year), pay for ad-free option ($30 per year), and get custom design upgrade ($30 per year).
+For example, you use the free version, but you buy from them a domain name ($12 to $18/year), pay for an ad-free option ($30 per year), and get custom design upgrade ($30 per year).
 That total is around $78, and you are still not in full control.